-Empowered Funds, LLC dba EA Advisers acts as the Fund's investment adviser (the "Adviser").
-The Adviser selects the Fund's sub-adviser and oversees the sub-adviser's management of the Fund.
-The Adviser also provides trading, execution and various other administrative services and supervises the overall daily affairs of the Fund.
+Empowered Funds, LLC dba EA Advisers acts as each Fund's investment adviser (the "Adviser").
+The Adviser selects each Fund's sub-adviser and oversees the sub-adviser's management of the Funds.
+The Adviser also provides trading, execution and various other administrative services and supervises the overall daily affairs of the Funds.
 The Adviser is located at 19 East Eagle Road, Havertown, PA 19083 and is wholly-owned by Alpha Architect LLC.
 The Adviser is registered with the Securities and Exchange Commission ("SEC") under the Investment Advisers Act of 1940, as amended (the "Advisers Act") and provides investment advisory services solely to the Fund and other exchange-traded funds.
 The Adviser was founded in October 2013.

 The Adviser provides trading, execution and various other administrative services and supervises the overall daily affairs of the Fund, subject to the general supervision and control of the Board.
-The Adviser performs its services to the Fund pursuant to the terms of an investment advisory agreement (the "Advisory Agreement") between the Trust and the Adviser.
-The Adviser is entitled to receive an advisory fee based the Fund's average daily net assets for the services and facilities it provides payable at the annual rate of 0.49%.
-The Fund is new therefore the Fund has not paid any investment advisory fees to the Adviser.
+The Adviser performs its services to each Fund pursuant to the terms of an investment advisory agreement (the "Advisory Agreement") between the EA Series Trust (the "Trust") and the Adviser, each Fund will pay the Adviser an annual advisory fee based on its average daily net assets payable at the annual rates set forth in the table below: